 Looking at the architectural images in your portfolio I’ve noticed that very often there is one element in the pictures, apart from the main architectural subject, that reinforces the overall impression: the sky.

-It’s funny, I had an advertising agency ask my rep, "What is the cost of the post production for Brad to drop in those skies".
+It’s funny, I had an advertising agency ask my rep, "What is the cost of the post-production for Brad to drop in those skies".
 I just had to laugh because I have never dropped in a sky in my life.
 Do I use polarizers, yes.
-Do I warm up skies from time to time, yes, but in essence, it is more about understanding weather and weather conditions and how to make them work for you than anything in post-production.
+Do I warm-up skies from time to time, yes, but in essence, it is more about understanding weather and weather conditions and how to make them work for you than anything in post-production.
 I think many of the best images were created when other photographers would have thrown in the towel and gone home.
-Most of the work I do is not local, so often I am forced to make due with what I have been given as oppose to waiting for "perfect" conditions.
+Most of the work I do is not local, so often I am forced to make do with what I have been given as opposed to waiting for "perfect" conditions.
 That makes you work with what you are given and when forced to do that, often magical things happen.
 It is amazing what you can create if you see the opportunity instead of the lack thereof.

 Do you find there are times when commercial shooting becomes boring and routine?
 And, if so, what does it depend on?
 Are there any projects you would refuse, or have refused, to shoot?

 Frankly, I would rather work with an architect than an art director.
 When I work with an architect, they tend to want to know what I see in their project and are paying me for my interpretive eye.
 Art Directors have a "vision" that you are being hired to create for them.
 Rarely are you being hired by an ad agency to create "your vision".
 As a result, you are more of a means to an end than a creative component.
 I cannot imagine ever doing a food shoot or product still life but then again, I cannot imagine anyone coming to me for that, either.

 How many years have you been involved in photography, and in architecture photography in particular?